Invadermonky/BakedEnchants/README.md

 ## Integration

+As of version 1.12.2-1.1.0, these methods are no longer needed as enchantments are baked into the item during ItemStack creation, but they still exist within the mod for people who would like to manually control enchantment baking.

-Because most mods do not call the initialization code for item creation through crafting, Baked Enchants includes a simple scripting helper method to automatically add all baked enchants to an item.
+Baked Enchants includes a simple scripting helper method to automatically add all baked enchants to an item.
 Simply call the method from within any function, and it will add all associated baked enchantments to the item.

+### Crafttweaker
 ```zenscript
 import mods.bakedenchants.BakedEnchants;